-The 2024 Communications and Economic Development budget remains consistent with the 2023 approved budget.
+The 2024 CED budget remains consistent with the 2023 approved budget.
 Two highlights are listed below:

-- The increase to the Communications line is not an increase.
-This is a reallocation of advertising budgets from other departments into the CED Budget. - The \$45,000 increase to the Consulting line is not an increase.
+The \$45,000 increase to the Consulting line is not an increase.
 This is a reallocation from the Economic Development reserve fund into the CED Operating Budget.
 The funding will be used to support the Gateway and Wayfinding Signage project.